mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 {{% alert type="info" %}}

 The debugger supports only debugging of single-instance environments.
-Multi-instance environents need to be scaled down to one instance before the debugger can be used.
+Multi-instance environments need to be scaled down to one instance before the debugger can be used.

-{{% /alert %}}

-{{% alert type="warning" %}}

-Debugging in production is not recommended.
-However, if you are debugging in the cloud, be aware of other system end-users.
-The debugger will stop processes from moving on for other users.

 {{% /alert %}}

 <a name="EnablingDebuggingintheCloud"></a>
 ### 3.1 Enabling Debugging in the Cloud